 The answer to these questions is different for each company, but it helps to visualise the concept of the energy efficiency pyramid:

 In this pyramid we see that the more sophisticated we want to be (renewables, demand response, etc.) the more investment will be needed.
-However, on the other hand, the investment return will not only be greater but also faster.
-As soon as you install the improvement in the highest part of the pyramid, you start to save, usually in a linear way.
+However, on the other hand, the return on investment will not only be greater but also faster.
+As soon as you implement the improvements in the highest part of the pyramid, you start to save, usually in a linear way.

 Always bear in mind that once you reach the target set in your particular energy efficiency pyramid, you must demonstrate to your managers that you have reached that level of the pyramid to guarantee the project’s ROI.
 Therefore, it is vital that you have measurement and verification tools in your EMS, such as: